 1996 Awarded Life Membership of the Australian Eight Ball Federation on 28th October.

 1999 Elected Board Member for the AEBF to the Australian Confederation of Cue Sports.

-He has attended almost all Annual General Meeting, since the inception of the AEBF.
+He has attended almost all Annual General Meetings, since the inception of the AEBF.

 WORLD EIGHT BALL POOL FEDERATION (WEPF)

-1991 Worked on forming this body with United Kingdom and New Zealand.
+1991 Worked on forming this body with the United Kingdom and New Zealand.

-1993 At completion on the inaugural World Championships held in Manchester, England was elected President of the WEPF.
+1993 At the completion of the inaugural World Championships held in Manchester, England was elected President of the WEPF.